 Impact

-A use‑after‑free flaw in the Windows kernel permits an authorized local attacker to elevate privileges to that of the Windows NT kernel, effectively achieving SYSTEM or administrator rights.
-This is classified as a CWE‑416 vulnerability and could allow the attacker to execute arbitrary code with full system privileges, potentially compromising data confidentiality, integrity, and availability.
-The description specifies only local elevation without mention of remote exploitation.
+A use‑after‑free flaw in the Windows kernel allows an authorized local attacker to elevate privileges to that of the Windows NT kernel, effectively gaining SYSTEM or administrator rights.
+This could enable the attacker to execute arbitrary code with full system privileges, potentially compromising data confidentiality, integrity, and availability.

 Affected Systems